martinpaljak/GlobalPlatformPro/README.md

    * not really usable and also abandoned.
  * OPAL - https://bitbucket.org/ssd/opal (CeCILL, GPLv2 compatible)
    * written in Java
-   * claims to have SCP03 support
+   * claims to have SCP03 support (but no tested cards)
    * looks "heavy"
-   * smoke tests give exceptions and don't work on OSX or Debian.
+   * smoke tests give exceptions and doesn't work on OSX nor Debian.
  * JCOP tools, RADIII, JCardManager4 etc
    * not publicly available open source projects and thus not suitable for this comparision

-## Upcoming releases
+## Upcoming releases and major new features
  * T+1 (v0.2.5)
   * ~~Re-written command line utility~~
   * ~~Windows .exe for ease of use~~